© Dayne Jones

 The Log Cabin parking lot is the most common staging area for winter activities in Chilkoot Trail National Historic Site.
 The parking lot may not always cleared after heavy snowfalls.

 There is an outhouse adjacent to the parking lot, but please pack out your garbage.
 Camping is allowed in the parking lot in the winter.
 Permits are not required.
 Fires are permitted in the parking lot if contained in a fire pan and users bring their own wood.
 Open fires are prohibited at all other locations within the National Historic Site.
+It is illegal to cut/gather firewood within the National Historic Site.
 Dogs must be kept on leash at all times.

 Cross Country Skiing